GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 4. Sound Editor (working) StreamsEng.pck only

-(To use the other streams .pck in the Sound Editor):
+(To use the other streams .pck + soundbanks in the Sound Editor):

 5.  export all wem and bnk files using FusionTools, export 2428910049.bnk and 1051509953.bnk using HxD Editor and create new pck with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working)